LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

 When removing a resource, the client is requesting a transition to an empty state.
-This means that both the request body and response body that are transferred, the representations of state, are empty.
+This means that both the request body and response body that are transferred (the representations of state) are empty.
 We can see this behavior in action with a request to the ``DELETE`` endpoint for a single resource entity in our example API:

 .. admonition:: Example